 Roberts McCubbin Primary School strives to create an open and inclusive school community, and encourages parents and carers to be actively involved in their child’s development and education.
 We also strive to foster strong partnerships with local community services, schools and other organisations.

 Roberts McCubbin Primary School is not a public place.
-The principal has the authority to permit or deny entry to school grounds, and encourages all visitors to familiarise themselves with our school’s Statement of Values, Child Safety [and Wellbeing] Policy, Child Safety Code of Conduct, Volunteers Policy.
+The principal has the authority to permit or deny entry to school grounds, and encourages all visitors to familiarise themselves with our school’s Statement of Values and School Philosophy, Child Safety [and Wellbeing] Policy, Child Safety Code of Conduct, Volunteers Policy.

 From time to time, different members of the public may visit our school.
 Visitors may include, but are not limited to: